 Think first then act.
 Impulsive parenting is rarely effective.
 If you pause before you give an instruction, it will be much easier to follow through on what you said.
 Here are some ways to be decisive:

-- When you say “all done,” mean it.
+- Be sure that when you say “all done,” you mean it

 5) Anticipate and plan